emilyzip/NewgroundsBugCollab/README.md

 # The Newgrounds Bug Collab!
  Little pokemon themed Museum game based around a virtual bug zoo, all containment cells are user created and submitted.
  The Collab was hosted by [Frosty.](https://frosty.newgrounds.com/) I merely handled all this programming/gamedev junk.
 This was built in Godot v4.2.2.
-Current build on github is runnging  v.4.3
+Current build on github is running  v.4.3

  This repo uses submodules so if you wanna clone it you should use this i think:
  `git clone --recurse-submodules https://github.com/emilyzip/NewgroundsBugCollab`